jonathanmnovak/hello-world-snorkel/README.md

 The labeling functions for this tutorial can be found in the `SpamLabelingFunctions.py`

+### Keyword LFs
+LFs could be as simple as keyword lookups.
+Instead of having to generate a new labeling function each time a different keyword is used, Snorkel allows you to create a template function and use the `LabelingFunction` class to generate multiple LFs from the template function.

+See lines 63-104 in the `SpamLabelingFunctions.py` for examples.

+### Preprocessors
+Preprocess data which is then used by LFs to improve the labeling accuracy.

+The preprocessing functions for this tutorial can be found in the `SpamPreprocessors.py` which uses a third-party package to apply sentiment analysis.

 ### LFs' Performance
 Several metrics are calculated to help evaluate the performance of LFs:
 * **Polarity**: Set of unique labels excluding abstains (-1) values for each LF